Javier Boñar

-Javier Boñar Franco (born 3 June 2005) is a Spanish professional footballer currently playing as a centre-back for Atlético Madrid B.
+Javier Boñar Franco (born 3 June 2005) is a Spanish professional footballer who plays as a right-back for Girona FC.

 Club career

+Atlético Madrid

 Born in Madrid, Boñar started his career as a midfielder with local side Club Deportivo Metropolitano, listing former Brazilian international Kaká as one of his idols growing up.
 After moving to Atlético de Madrid in 2013, he transitioned to a central defender, and took to his new position well - playing at a youth level higher than his peers.

-For the 2022–23 season, he was promoted to Atlético's B team, making his debut in a 4–2 Segunda Federación win against Atlético Paso.
+For the 2022–23 season, Boñar was promoted to Atlético's B-team, making his debut in a 4–2 Segunda Federación win against Atlético Paso on 30 October 2022.
+On 3 July 2025, he renewed his contract until 2028.

+Boñar made his first team – and La Liga – debut with Atleti on 11 April 2026, starting and scoring the team's only goal in a 2–1 away loss to Sevilla.

+Girona

+On 27 August 2026, Boñar was announced at Segunda División side Girona on a four-year deal.

 International career

 Boñar has represented Spain at youth international level.